 Farmers put in their grain bins.

-We have been using this product and have found it very effective against ticks, fleas and flies.
+We have been using this product and have found it very effective.
 We are currently feeding it to all of our horses by adding it to their feed and mineral salt.
 When DE is ingested it passes thru the intestines, deposited in the stool and when flies land on the stool or lay eggs, it lacerates the body of the flies and kills the larvae.

 If fed individually, add a cup of Perma-Guard to 2 lbs. of feed.
 The “official” directions are 2% of dry weight, or 1 cup daily.
 This regimen should allow your animal to become worm and parasite free.
 As the product is all natural, if per chance they are overfed, they will either not eat it, or eat it and pass it out.
 Which is one of the benefits of the product anyway.
 When they pass it out in their droppings, it kills the flies, or other insects that land on it.
 You can also use the product as a “dusting” mechanism by applying it to the animal directly and also dust your stalls/barn.
 It can be applied wet by mixing 1 or more cups of powder with water and applying by a pump sprayer (ensure you shake the sprayer frequently).
 Using this method, the powder will not be effective until it dries.